cremerlab/optogenetic_translation/miscellaneous/cloning/genetic_system_cloning.md

 This seemed to work, but I had *a lot* of minor product.
-I decided to move forward in cleaning up this fragment (and the MBP tag insert).
-If the Gibson assembly does not work well, I should re-run the PCR with a 55° C annealing temperature and do a gel extraction of the correct band.
+I decided to move forward in cleaning up this fragment (and the MBP tag insert), yieling ≈65 ng / uL of insert and 0 for the vector.
+I'll rerun both amplifications and do a gel extraction.

 </details>